Summit Outpatient Program

-Philosophy of the Summit Outpatient Program
+Philosophy of the Summit Outpatient Program:

-The Summit Outpatient Program:
+Components of the Summit Outpatient Program:

 - The Summit Outpatient Program is built on the belief that substance use is a behavior intertwined with, and most commonly derived from, problems in the individual’s life.

 - The program assists members and their families in addressing problems in their lives that are promoters and products of substance use.

 - Youth ages 12 to 17 who are struggling with substance use disorder are encouraged and supported on their mission to obtain long-term sobriety through the Summit Outpatient Program.

 - Through In-Home Support Services, members learn how to make changes in their lifestyle and social environment that lead to healthier and safer choices as they grow their identity within their community.

 - The program utilizes positive reinforcement modeling and role-playing, which encourage members to learn new skills and create their own motivation to make a permanent change.